zextras/tech-doc/source/_includes/_usage/mails.rst

 settings <settings-mails>` page, by setting up **filters** and move automatically any email to a given folder.

+E-mails are arranged in *Conversations* by default, meaning that an e-mail with all the replies it receives is packed in one single element in the list.
+In this case, a small number shows how many e-mails are in the conversation.

+It is possible to switch to show each e-mail as a single item in the list, but replies to the e-mails would not show up near the original e-mail.

-E-mails are arranged in *Conversations*, meaning that an e-mail with all the replies it receives is packed in one single element in the list.
-Conversations (but not single messages) can be drag-and-dropped to any folder: you can select one conversation in the list by clicking on the *Avatar* on the left of the e-mail (i.e., the circle with the initials of the e-mail's sender).
+Conversations (or single messages, when showing e-mails by message) can be drag-and-dropped to any folder: you can select one conversation in the list by clicking on the *Avatar* on the left of the e-mail (i.e., the circle with the initials of the e-mail's sender).
 You will enter the so-called *Selection Mode*: you can select additional conversations by clicking them, or select all of them by clicking the :blue:`SELECT ALL` button above the list, then move them to another folder.

 .. hint:: You can select immediately all conversations by clicking the checkmark above the list of e-mails.

+When deleting a Conversation, they are placed in the **Trash** folder, so you have the option to search for messages inside the conversation before permanently deleting the entire conversation.

 On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark